 What will we cover?

-We will continue to study the conjugation of verbs and the declension of nouns and adjectives, prepositions and adverbs.
+We shall continue to study the conjugation of verbs, the declension of nouns and adjectives, prepositions and adverbs.
 Students will read adapted passages included in the “Reading Greek: Text and Vocabulary” volume; reading will be combined with grammar instruction and grammatical exercises.
 We will start around section 2 of the textbook.

 What will I achieve?